 Keenly aware we are anchored in the channel right off the Coast Guard station I head below to get to work on restarting.
 I remove the filter; it is black, and so is the fuel that pours out of it into the cup I have to hold it in.
-I then sent a crewmember on deck to unlash the diesel can to prime the filter and then I tried to jump the starter solenoid with a screwdriver but it was in an awkward spot shortly after I found the fuse holder and spare fuses and restarted the engine.
-Both my and the crew’s confidence in the boat is seriously affected and we head into the dock ready for the engine to die at any moment but the engine room is open and another fuse is ready.
+I then sent a crewmember on deck to unlash the diesel can to prime the filter and then I tried to jump the starter solenoid with a screwdriver but it was in an awkward spot- shortly after I found the fuse holder and spare fuses and restarted the engine.
+Me and the crew’s confidence in the boat is seriously affected and we head into the dock ready for the engine to die at any moment but the engine room is open and another fuse is ready.
 We approach the transient dock and I direct the crew to shine my spotlight on the dock to see the bolts I know stick out of at least 60 feet of the dock section.
 We land on a spot near a power pylon.
 A jittery recap begins through the companionway and I instruct the crew to close the door and come bellow so we can retain the heat from the previously open engine compartment.
 It's warm for the moment and we settle in for the night.
-The Vbirth is the only proper berth available the second best is the settee that makes up part of a typical U-shaped main saloon.
+The Vbirth is the only proper berth available the second best is the settee that makes up part of a typical U-shaped main saloon (now wet from a leaking hatch).
 I take the floor and an owner-provided camping mattress.
 I struggle with the zipper on my lightweight sleeping bag for a moment while I question the decision to bring the light bag and the general life choices that have led me there.
 Zipper breaks and I go to sleep.

 In the morning I looked at the weather and discussed the situation with the crew.
 There was little or no wind in the forecast and 10-foot seas building to 15 by the time we were expecting to arrive at the bar if we were delayed much more.
 If the tanks and fuel were foul we would be looking at going through all the filters we had on board in the rolly beam sea conditions and the possibility of having to bleed air from the system which presented another issue.
 The engine has an unconventional fuel delivery design making bleeding the injectors hard.
 If filters clog and create suction in the fuel lines and then air can be pulled into the fuel system.
 This sometimes requires bleeding the air.
 The tools aboard were limited for this kind of work.
 The crew had lost confidence in the seaworthiness of the boat.